cern-eos/eos/doc/diopside/manual/using.rst

     # /tmp/oauthtk_1000 contains oauth2:<token>:<oauth-url>
     ls /eos/

-One has to supply an sss key for this communication, however the sss key user can be banned on the instance:
+One has to supply an sss key for this communication, however the sss key user should be banned on the instance as a security precaution.
 Client and server should share an sss key for a user, which is actually not authorized to use the instance e.g.

 .. code-block:: bash